ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 #### Assess Validity for Winsorisation

-Target values must be checked to determine if they can be marked as not winsorised, fully enumerated (NW_FE):
+Target values must be checked to determine if they can be marked as not Winsorised, fully enumerated (NW_FE):

 * A target value with a corresponding design weight of 1 is marked as NW_FE and given an outlier weight of 1.
 This should occur regardless of whether:
   * Other target values in the cell or group have a design weight not equal to 1.
-  * Expansion or Ratio estimation were to be performed.

-Target values considered for ratio estimation (when auxiliary and calibration weight are present) must be checked to determine their eligibility for winsorisation.
-This assessment is based on the product of the design weight and calibration weight (NW_AG).
+Target values considered for ratio estimation (when auxiliary and calibration factor are present) must be checked to determine their eligibility for Winsorisation.
+This assessment is based on the product of the design weight and calibration factor (NW_AG).

-* If design weight multiplied by calibration weight is less than or equal to 1 the target value is not winsorised, the associated oultier weight is set to
+* If design weight multiplied by calibration factor is less than or equal to 1 the target value is not Winsorised, the associated oultier weight is set to
 1 and the marker set as NW_AG.

 * _Do we need the caveat in the original for design weight = 1 && calibration != 1 and design weight
-multiplied by calibration weight is < 1 ?_ It seems this is already captured by the above constraints?
+multiplied by calibration factor is < 1 ?_ It seems this is already captured by the above constraints?

-Any target value that has been marked as NW_FE or NW_AG must be removed from winsorisation calculations
+Any target value that has been marked as NW_FE or NW_AG must be removed from Winsorisation calculations

-Target values that are not marked as NW_FE or NW_AG are winsorised, the outlier weights calculated and marked as W.
+Target values that are not marked as NW_FE or NW_AG are Winsorised, the outlier weights calculated and marked as W.

 #### Determine Estimation Method